VictorSandre/java_calculator/README.md

  mvn javafx:run
 ```

-<a name="want-to-change-the-code-?"></a>
-## Want to change the code ?

-<a name="how-to-add-function-to-the-calculator"></a>
-### How to add function to the calculator via ANTLR :

-If you want to add functions to calculator (like cos/sin/tan as unary functions), you have to follow these steps :
- - Update the gramar of the calculator in the file  `./src/main/antlr4/antlr/MathExpr.g4`
- - Use <abbr title="Another Tool for Language Recognition">ANTLR4</abbr>-maven-plugin via the command `$mvn generate-sources` to generate the Lexer, Parser and Visitor files associated to your new grammar.
- - Replace the file of the repository  *src/main/java/me/calculator/model/antlr/generated* by the files previously generated (if you don't want to manually update packages names, place a header tag in the grammar).
- - Update the AbstractSyntaxTreeVisitor and AbstractSyntaxTreeBuilder files in src/main/java/me/calculator/model/antlr folder.

 <a name="want-to-improve-the-existing-code-?"></a>
 ### Want to improve the existing code ?
 You already have read my code.
-You have some time to share with me and you think that some parts of my code stink and can be improved ?
+You have some time to share with me, and you think that some parts of my code stink and can be improved ?
 Please fire an issue to tell me where and how you would betteren my code.
+If you want to add some rules to the grammar to recognize cosines function for example [read this](./calculatorservice/README.md)

 <a name="features-to-add-in-future"></a>
-## Features to add in future.
+## Features to add in the future.
   - **View :**
     - Make nested fxml for numeric/operation pads in view
     - Bind every button with it's associated key properly.